Chanel Miller Is Done With Your Victim-Blaming

 Advertisement

 That fire spread.
-Within days, 5 million people had viewed the BuzzFeed post.
+Within days, five million people had viewed the BuzzFeed post.
 CNN’s Ashleigh Banfield read the statement on air, in its entirety.
-For many women, reading the statement was like hearing a primal scream from the darkest recesses of the soul, and recognizing it as the same one we’d had trapped in our throats for years.
-Now Chanel Miller has dropped her anonymity and released a memoir, Know My Name, about her experience as a survivor of both sexual assault and a criminal justice system that re-traumatizes victims.
+For many women, reading the statement was like hearing a primal scream from the darkest recesses of the soul, and recognising it as the same one we’d had trapped in our throats for years.
+Now Chanel Miller has dropped her anonymity and released the memoir Know My Name, about her experience as a survivor of both sexual assault and a criminal justice system that frequently re-traumatises victims.

-The book is so nuanced in terms of the different emotions and feelings you experienced.
-There is a lot of anger, but there’s also humor.
+The book is so nuanced in terms of the different emotions you experienced.
+There is a lot of anger, but there’s also humour.
 Were you worried about showing all these sides of yourself?

 Advertisement

-Throughout the book and in interviews you’ve given since, you speak a lot about victim blaming.
+Throughout the book and in interviews you’ve given, you speak a lot about victim-blaming.
 What do we need to change about the way we think about assaults?

 Advertisement

-I mean it's just incredible to me how, as women, we're already really well trained to look out for ourselves.
+"It's just incredible to me how, as women, we're already really well-trained to look out for ourselves.
 You know, we’ll call a friend walking home just so someone else is aware of where we are.
 We always have a friend text when they get home.
 We do use the buddy system.
 There are so many techniques we have, constantly keeping ourselves safe.
-And then the one time you get assaulted people will say, ‘well, why did you make yourself vulnerable that time?’
+And then, the one time you get assaulted, people will say, ‘Well, why did you make yourself vulnerable that time?’
 You don't get credit for that other 98% of your life where you have your guard up all the time.
-I think it's important to recognize that we're already doing so much.
-We're already doing the best that we can and trying harder isn't going to help us, because there's always going to be a moment of vulnerability in anyone's life.
+I think it's important to recognise that we're already doing so much.
+We're already doing the best that we can, and trying harder isn't going to help us because there's always going to be a moment of vulnerability in anyone's life."

 You chose to remain anonymous until the book was released.
 What was behind that decision?